Can You Get a CPS Case Closed Fast?

 A CPS caseworker may take different steps after receiving a complaint.
-They may start by a home visit to speak to the child, the parents, foster parents, or family members of the child.
+They may start with a home visit to speak to the child or the parents, foster parents, or family members of the child.
 The CPS worker may also physically examine the child for any evidence of abuse.

 Another thing the caseworker may do is look into the mental health, medical records, and criminal charges of the child and the alleged abusers.
 This will help the caseworker see if there is a history of substance abuse.

-After the investigation, the caseworker will determine whether there is enough evidence to conclude the child was neglected or abused, and CPS needs to intervene to ensure the child's well-being.
+After the investigation, the caseworker will assess if enough evidence exists to conclude that the child suffered neglect or abuse.
+CPS needs to intervene to ensure the child's well-being.